-What Eye Chart Get Used During the DOT Physical?
+What Eye Chart Gets Used During the DOT Physical?

-So what kind of eye chart do they use during the DOT physical?
+So, what kind of eye chart do they use during the DOT physical?
 Well, it's called a Snellen Eye Chart.
 This is the same type of chart that your optometrist uses to measure visual acuity.
-It consists of 11 rows of capital letters and numbers, each row getting progressively smaller.
-As your vision improves, you should be able to read the smallest row on the chart with ease.
+It consists of 11 rows of capital letters and numbers, each growing progressively smaller.
+As your vision improves, you should easily read the most minor rows on the chart.

-What the Purpose of a DOT Eye Test?
+What is the Purpose of a DOT Eye Test?

 A DOT eye test is an important part of the DOT physical examination.
 It is a vision screening that helps to determine if an individual meets certain visual requirements in order to safely operate commercial motor vehicles.
 The test checks for: